 We advise students not cancel their U.S. based insurance policy.
 The U.S. health care system is incredibly expensive for people who need medical attention but find themselves with a “gap” in coverage (a period of dates when not covered by any policy).
 Furthermore, in the event that the student returns to the U.S. for any reason, the U.S. based insurance will become the primary insurance.

-Students on programs with limited or no medical coverage will be given the opportunity to purchase GeoBlue insurance coverage.
-GeoBlue is a leader in comprehensive international health insurance.
-Offering pre-departure advice, full service health care access and emergency evacuation.
-Students that opt for coverage will be billed on their invoice.
+Students on programs with limited or no medical coverage internationally can pay by credit card and self-enroll in the College's GeoBlue insurance coverage.
+GeoBlue is a leader in comprehensive international health insurance; offering pre-departure advice, full service health care access and emergency evacuation.
 For additional information and a summary of benefits please contact Off-Campus Study at ocs[at]grinnell[dot]edu.

 Discuss Health and Safety Matters